jazzband/django-dbbackup/docs/contributing.rst

 ``functional.sh``
 ~~~~~~~~~~~~~~~~~

-It tests at the higher level if backup/restore mechanism is alright.
+It tests at a higher level if backup/restore mechanism is alright.
 It
 becomes powerful because of the configuration you can give to it.
 See the next
 chapter for explanation about it.

 Configuration
 ~~~~~~~~~~~~~